 Once you have been accepted for the ‘Two Year Early Learning Programme’, you’ll receive a letter confirming your eligibility, this will also confirm a date that your child will be eligible for.

 Your child will become eligible the term after their second birthday.
-Once your child is eligible, we can either provide you with 15 hours a week of free childcare (38 weeks of the year) or we can spread the funding out over the year and give you a monthly deduction on your childcare costs.
+Once your child is eligible, we can either provide you with 15 hours a week of free childcare (38 weeks of the year) or we can spread the funding out over the year and give you a monthly deduction on your approved childcare costs.

 You may be eligible for 15 and 30 hours free childcare per week.
 Depending on your circumstances, you may be entitled to either £3762 a year in free sessions (15 hours) or £6156 a year in free sessions (30 hours).
 At Stepping Stones in Nottingham city centre, our funded childcare places are totally free, there are no additional charges unlike lots of other nurseries.